Skip to main content

 CrewAI surface Supported?
 Notes

-Async tools (_arun) Yes Same decorator, async path
+Async tools (_arun) Yes Use an async HTTP client to the proxy

 Process.hierarchical Yes Manager and delegates pay from their own wallets

-CrewAI Flow Yes Inside the Crews that the Flow invokes
+CrewAI Flow Yes Inside the Crews the Flow invokes

 Custom llm per Agent Yes LLM-agnostic

-• Tools that bypass the BaseTool interface and call HTTP directly - wrap them with the underlying payment API instead.
+• Tools that bypass BaseTool and call HTTP directly.
+Point them at the proxy yourself, or wire the payment API directly.

 Surface area in one screen